emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

 cluster.kubernetes.app_name = ekka
 ```

-`cluster.kubernetes.apiserver` is the address of Kubernetes apiserver, we can get it through this command `kubectl cluster-info`. `cluster.kubernetes.service_name` is the Service name we mentioned above. `cluster.kubernetes.app_name` is the part before the  `@` symbol in `node.name` of EMQ X Broker,  so you also need to set the EMQ X Broker in the cluster as a uniform prefix of `node.name`.
+`cluster.kubernetes.apiserver` is the address of Kubernetes apiserver, we can get it through this command `kubectl cluster-info`. `cluster.kubernetes.service_name` is the Service name we mentioned above. `cluster.kubernetes.app_name` is the part before the  `@` symbol in `node.name` of EMQX Broker,  so you also need to set the EMQX Broker in the cluster as a uniform prefix of `node.name`.

-The docker mirroring of EMQ X Broker provides the function of modifying configurations through environment variables.
+The docker mirroring of EMQX Broker provides the function of modifying configurations through environment variables.
 For more details, you can check [docker hub](https://hub.docker.com/r/emqx/emqx) or [Github](https://github.com/emqx/emqx-rel/blob/master/deploy/docker/README.md).

 + Modify the yaml file of Deployment and add environment variables: